rpolishchuk3/Customer-Behavior-Churn-Risk-Analysis/README.md

 ## Churn Risk Approach
-For this project, a **rule-based heuristic model** was used instead of a complex “black-box” machine learning algorithm.
+For this project, a **rule-based heuristic model** was used instead of a complex "black-box" machine learning algorithm.

 **Why this approach?**
-In many internship and entry-level business settings, interpretability is more valuable than model complexity.
 The goal is to clearly explain *why* a customer is considered high risk.
+Under these settings (entry-level), interpretability is more valuable than model complexity.

 The risk score is inspired by **RFM-style logic** (Recency, Frequency, Monetary):